- Expert Mentors

 - 15 years experience

 I have a great knowledge of both Relational (SQL-based) and NoSQL database development.
 I've used SQL Server extensively throughout my career, including designing entire schemas, optimising for billions of records, and everything that entails, including designing indexes, writing stored procedures, etc. For the last few years I've been pretty focused on NoSQL-based databases, and have used many in one way or another, with the largest amount of my experience being with MongoDB.
+Note: I haven't used any specifically SQL-based systems in quite a few years, so while I can still figure out most SQL-related problems, it may take me a bit longer while I try to remember what's what.

 - 1 year experience